A TOP Scottish political pundit has made Inverclyde his home.

 Professor Curtice, 70, told the Telegraph: "I am very happy living here, it's what my wife wanted to do.

-"We have glorious views from our house, along the A8 railway line and you see the river it is just a different world.
+"We have glorious views from our house, along the A8 and the railway line.
+When you see the river it is just a different world.

 The pair have one daughter and two granddaughters, who live in London, and the family will be visiting their parents at Christmas.

-He remained tight-lipped, however, when asked if he was going to take an interest in local politics, especially with a bi-election coming up.
+He remained tight-lipped, however, when asked if he was going to take an interest in local politics, especially with a by-election coming up.

 He said: "We'll see.
 I did meet the depute provost when Lisa was ordained."